SuperOfficeDocs/superoffice-docs/docs/documents/g-suite-document-integration/set-up.md

 If you are not logged into the G Suite account - you will be redirected to do so.

-If you have failed to register IDP correctly prior to this, you may get a warning both "This app has not been verified by google" and "SuperOffice.com wants to access your Google account".
+If you have failed to register IDP correctly before this, you may get a warning both "This app has not been verified by google" and "SuperOffice.com wants to access your Google account".
 You may approve and continue.

 ![image5avtq.png][img3]